VavrovKamarat/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/running-frinx-odl-initial.md

 **RAM:** 4GB minimum; we recommend 8GB.
 **Java:** FRINX distribution requires Java 8 (Openjdk 1.8.0-171 or newer).
-**Linux:** Unless stated otherwise, this documentation assumes you are using Linux.
+**Linux:** Supported  Linux distributions are Centos7, Ubuntu 16.04 and Ubuntu 18.04.

-_Note: Supported  Linux distributions are Centos7, Ubuntu 16.04 and Ubuntu 18.04._
+_Note: Unless stated otherwise, this documentation assumes you are using Linux._

 **To install Java:**